Regular Guest Information

 Yvonne Jordan and Jack Wanderman

 Singly, they’re experts on a wide variety of antiques and collectibles, from glass and ceramics to furniture to silver to books.
-Together, they form the “College of Collectible Knowledge” which gathers together to answer listeners’ questions on antiques during the first hour of 1370 Connection on the first Thursday of each month.
+Together, they form the “College of Collectible Knowledge” which gathered together to answer listeners’ questions on antiques during the first hour of 1370 Connection on the first Thursday of each month.
 They’re a group of friends dedicated to carrying on the work of spreading knowledge about antiques and collectibles, begun on the air and in the community many years ago by our good friend, the late Ed Cornwell.
 They’re also active as appraisers and marketers of antiques in Rochester.